 The RS232 often uses a data baud-rate of 9600bps.
 This baud-rate is low and the cable length distance can be up to about 150 meters (about 500ft).

-As the speed of data transmission increases on the cable, the physical signal of the data can easily coupled onto the adjacent wire.
+As the speed of data transmission increases on the cable, the physical signal of the data can easily be coupled to the adjacent wire.
 This induces noise onto the cable.
 The noise can be in the form of garbage data on the adjacent data wire.
-To reduce the effect of induced noise from the adjacent wire, the length is keep shorter.
-The insulation between wires is capacitance which high frequency signal can easily pass over.
-Shorter length will keep the capacitance lower which makes it harder for the higher frequency signal to coupled over to the adjacent cable.
+To reduce the effect of induced noise from the adjacent wire, the length is kept shorter.
+The insulation between wires is capacitance which high-frequency signals can easily pass over.
+The shorter length will keep the capacitance lower which makes it harder for the higher-frequency signal to be coupled over to the adjacent cable.

-The following table is a general guide to the cable length base on the baudrate.
+The following table is a general guide to the cable length base on the baud-rate.
 Please note that this is only a general guide.
-The material and the construct of the cable also plays a part in the length of the cable.
+The material and the construction of the cable also play a part in the length of the cable.
 To be safe, it is better to have a margin factor of 2.
-If you really want to stretch the cable length further, ensure that you get yourself a high quality RS232 cable and also use a better serial data protocol to detect data corruption and do the necessary data re-transmission.
+If you really want to stretch the cable length further, ensure that you get yourself a high-quality RS232 cable and also use a better serial data protocol to detect data corruption and do the necessary data re-transmission.

 RS232 Cable Length to Data Baud-rate table reference guide

-You can easily do an experiment to see the effect noise induced on adjacent wire.
+You can easily do an experiment to see the effect of noise induced on the adjacent wire.
 Set up 3 wires (Tx, Rx, Gnd) of 30m to 50m distance between two RS232 devices (or computer).
-Have the wire twisted or tape up so that the gap between the wires are as small as possible.
+Have the wire twisted or taped up so that the gap between the wires is as small as possible.
 The best is no gap between the wires.
-Setup the baudrate to 19200bps (with hardware handshaking).
+Set up the baud-rate to 19200bps (with hardware handshaking).

 Transfer a string of bytes into the Tx wire and observed the garbage bytes returning from the Rx wire.
-These garbage data are signal from the Tx wire coupled onto the Rx wire.
+These garbage data are signals from the Tx wire coupled to the Rx wire.
 The disturbance noise triggered the receiver circuit thinking that a valid physical RS232 signal is received.
 These mis-triggered bytes received on the Rx channel are the noise induced from the Tx line.
 Change the baudrate lower to 9600bps.
-You will notice that the probability of these garbage generated is lesser or none.
-Increasing the baudrate will also increase the probability of noise induced.
+You will notice that the probability of this garbage generated is lesser or none.
+Increasing the baud-rate will also increase the probability of noise-induced.